-- Temperature.
+- Temperature before roasting.
 Your turkey should be at room temperature for an hour before you stuff it.
 The stuffing should also be at room temperature.
-After roasting, take the temperature of the stuffing; it should be at 165 degrees when finished.

 - Timing.
 Stuff your turkey right before it goes into the oven to avoid risk of contamination.